iterative/dvc.org/content/docs/tutorials/get-started/experiment-management.md

 $ git commit -m "Create evaluation stage"
 $ dvc push
 ```

+> Notice that we are versioning `auc.metric` with Git directly.

 Let's also assign a Git tag.
 It will serve as a checkpoint for us to compare
 experiments later: